Lecsó Recipe - Hungarian Pepper Stew

 Prepare the peppers by coring, de-veining and cutting them into 4-6 slices each, then into long even narrow wedges.

 - Cut up the whole tomatoes and stew separately for about 10 minutes on medium heat with the can of chopped tomatoes and a pinch of salt.

 - Slice onions and place together with the sliced peppers into a large shallow pan with oil/fat.
 Stir-fry until it becomes like a stew, cooked but still firm; about 8-10 minutes.

-- Add the spices, the stewed tomatoes and the tomato paste.
+- Add the spices, the stewed tomatoes and the pepper paste.
 Let it simmer until all the flavours combine, around 5-8 minutes.

 - Serve with fluffy white rice or fresh crusty bread.